-- Apply mindfulness methods to gain direct insight into conditioned responses of aversion and craving toward external stimuli and interpersonal interactions.
+- Apply mindfulness methods to gain direct insight into conditioned responses of aversion and craving toward external stimuli, internal experiences and interpersonal interactions.

 - Apply lovingkindness and compassion methods to calm the brain and body.

-- Apply mindfulness, lovingkindness and compassion methods to increase acceptance and peace, and to decrease judgmental thinking and the strength of conditioned craving, aversion, and emotional responses including fear, shame, and guilt.
+- Apply mindfulness, lovingkindness and compassion methods to increase acceptance, peace and happiness, and to decrease judgmental thinking and the strength of conditioned craving, aversion, and emotional responses including fear, shame, and guilt.

 The Institute for Meditation and Psychotherapy in Newton, Massachusetts – A great organization with many offerings for therapists.

 The Center for Mindful Eating – This is a “forum” for “professionals who wish to help their clients develop healthier relationships with food and eating, and to bring eating into balance with other important aspects of life.”

 Pat Ogden’s Sensorimotor Psychotherapy Institute provides training in body-oriented therapy that includes a major mindfulness component, including methods for “tracking” bodily sensations, helping clients process traumatic memories and conditioning in states of optimal arousal, etc. This approach is grounded in sound and ethical clinical practices that do not violate clients’ boundaries.